The declared results of the last election can be found on the links below:

 The role of the Deputy Mayor is in the absence of the principal (Mayor) to:

-Note: The Deputy Mayor shall be appointmented for a period of four months
+Note: The Deputy Mayor shall be appointmented for a period of one-year.

 Role of Councillors

 Councillors have a number of different roles that must incorporate the interests of the whole Municipality and those of their constituents.
 They play a vital leadership role in creating and implementing their community's vision, strategic direction and values.

 Under sections 77 to 78 inclusive of the Local Government Act 2008 Elected Members of Council will be committed to conducting themselves in a way that demonstrates the highest ethical

 A signed copy of the code of conduct is on display in Council Chambers.

 Registers of Members' Interest

 Section 74 (2) of the Local Government Act 2011, requires the Chief Executive Officer to maintain a register of interests.
 Pursuant to Section 200 (g) following is a table that lists members' interests.